SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 Help the Program Chair to select the program committee.
-The list of potential committee members has to be approved by the SIGPLAN Vice-Chair (who will consult the whole SIGPLAN Executive Committee) before the members are invited.
+The list of potential committee members has to be approved by the SIGPLAN Vice-Chair (who will consult the SIGPLAN Executive Committee) before the members are invited.
 You and the PC Chair should decide on policies for submission and revewing (see [Guidelines for Program Committee Chair](/Resources/Guidelines/ProChair)).